 Once a student has graduated their degree GPA is final.
-Students who have graduated may not repeat a course for credit in which they earned a grade of "A," "B," "C" or "D" previously.
+Students who have graduated may not repeat a course for credit in which they earned a grade of "A," "B," or "C" previously.
 A student who has graduated may only audit a course in which they previously earned credit.